Click here for a PDF version of the CABB Bylaws or view the web version below.

 The Executive Committee shall be comprised of the Officers and the Immediate Past President.
-If the Immediate Past President resigns or is removed from office then the most recent Past President available can be appointed as Immediate Past President, as per Section 5.14, for the remainder of the one-year term.
+If the Immediate Past President resigns or is removed from office then the most recent Past President available can be appointed as the acting Immediate Past President, for the remainder of that term.

-Section 6.03 Officer Qualification.
-Any Director is qualified to become an Officer of the Association except for President which has additional qualifications.
-Officers shall be elected through a general election and shall hold office for two years, beginning January 1 to December 31.
-In addition to the general qualifications to be elected, in order to be eligible to run for President, a Board member must have served at least one full year on the Board.
+Any Director who is a Broker Member is eligible to become an Officer.
+Officers shall be elected by the Board at its annual planning meeting or first regular meeting after the election, and shall hold office for two years, beginning January 1 to December 31.
+In addition to the general qualifications to be elected, to be eligible to run for President-elect, a Board member must have served at least one full year on the Board.

-The President shall be the Chief Executive Officer of the Association and shall supervise and control the affairs of the Association.
+The President shall be the Chief Executive Officer of the Association, shall supervise the Executive Director, and control the day-to-day affairs of the Association.
 The President shall perform all duties incident to the office and such other duties as may be required by law or these Bylaws or which may be prescribed by the Board.
 The President shall preside at all meetings, execute all deeds, mortgages, bonds, contracts, checks or other instruments which may from time to time be authorized by the Board.
-The President shall also be an ex-officio member of all standing committees of the Association.
+The President shall also be an ex-officio member of all standing committees of the Association, except the Nominating Committee.

 Section 6.08 Secretary Duties.

 a.
 Maintain the Association’s governing documents, Bylaws, and other corporate records as amended.